Binge Drinking: Causes, Effects, And How To Stop

 Insufficient knowledge about the risks and consequences of excessive alcohol consumption can contribute to binge drinking.
 Lack of awareness regarding responsible drinking guidelines, alcohol’s effects on the body and mind, and the development of alcohol use disorders may lead individuals to engage in binge drinking without fully understanding the potential harm.

-5. Personal Factors
+5. Personal Genetic Factors

-Certain personal characteristics and predispositions can contribute to binge drinking.
+Heredity and predispositions can contribute to binge drinking.
 These may include a family history of alcoholism, genetic factors, mental health conditions like depression or anxiety, impulsivity, low self-esteem, or a tendency towards risk-taking behavior.

 6. Availability and Accessibility